How to Modernise Your Performance Management

 Recognise and Address Bias

-Every year, new research is published around the on-going issues of bias in the performance review process, which inevitably has a ripple out effect on promotions, career progression, internal innovation, and so on.
+Every year, new research is published around the on-going issues of bias in the performance review process, which inevitably has a ripple out effect on promotions, career progression and internal innovation.

 Most recently a study revealed three quarters of women were labelled as ‘emotional’ in their performance review, signifying a persistent issue with the different language prescribed to women and men, as well as the connotations surrounding that language.